 - Developement of new generation subunit non-live vaccines.

-- Developing a vaccine against paediatric gastroenteritis as a combination vaccine based on the virus-like particles (VLP) of norovirus and the VP6-protein of rotavirus.
+- Developing a vaccine against coronavirus based on the virus-like particles (VLP).

 - Vaccine antigen design